Kevin Plank comes out of the shadows

 Under Armour CEO, quiet until now, touts Port Covington as Baltimore’s “new economic engine”

 Above: “We can’t wait,” Kevin Plank says in an “open letter” to Baltimore about his Port Covington project..
 (Getty Images)

-Invoking images of Baltimore’s beloved Colts football team and once-mighty Sparrows Point steel mill – as opposed to the inspirational skyline of Dubai, which he cited in a rare interview earlier this year – Under Armour CEO Kevin Plank argued in a full-page ad today in the Baltimore Sun that his Port Covington development will be “a new economic engine” for the city.
+Invoking images of Baltimore’s beloved Colts football team and once-mighty Sparrows Point steel mill, Under Armour CEO Kevin Plank argued in a full-page ad today in the Baltimore Sun that his Port Covington development will be “a new economic engine” for the city.

 On page 9 of the print edition, the sportswear mogul makes the case for why the City Council should approve the unprecedented $660 million in TIF (Tax Increment Financing) that is pending for the project and may get a key vote this week.